neo4j/neo4j-go-driver/MIGRATION_GUIDE.md

 This should have 0 impact as they were internal utilities unreachable from the public APIs.

+### Private functions in interfaces

+Both `neo4j.SessionWithContext` and `neo4j.ResultWithContext` define unexported functions.
+These are needed to avoid duplication between the `context.Context`-aware interface and their legacy, pre v5, variants.
+This may, however, cause issues with mocking libraries based on code generation.

+It is possible to mock these interfaces, as explained [here](https://groups.google.com/g/golang-nuts/c/6hpUErAfMHI).

 ### Behavior changes

 #### `ResultSummary#ContainUpdates`